jsutch/strcmp_timing_attacks_demo/README.md

 ## Demonstrating the side-channel Timing Attack analysis against authentication methods that use strcmp

-Why authentication shouldn't use strcmp (or other non-time-compensated methods).
+Why authentication shouldn't use libc strcmp (or other non-time-compensated methods).

 The basic idea is to show that time analysis can reveal meaningful information about a string used in a secret or a password if the amount of time it takes to perform the string match isn't buffered.